1x-eng/struct_laas/readme.md

 ## Testing
 1. You could use a client of your choice - pick your poison, but, you'll need to write some code to connect to the gRPC server. (hint: `grpc.Dial(<server>)` if using golang)

-2. If you want something quick and dirty, `gRPCurl` could be an option.
+2. If you want something quick and dirty, `gRPCurl` could be an option. (or any other grpc clients [here](https://github.com/grpc-ecosystem/awesome-grpc#tools) perhaps?)

 ```sh
 grpcurl -plaintext -d '{